 - If at any point the number of failed locations will reach the tipping point, your monitor will be marked as being Offline and the regular downtime alerts are dispatched instead of these warnings.

 - These warnings are only sent out while your Uptime Monitor is Online, because while being Offline it is to be expected for most/all of the locations to fail.

-- These warnings will not be sent out if your Uptime Monitor has recently came back Online, within the past (Y) minutes, to avoid sending out warnings about location fails that had occurred while the monitor was Offline.
+- These warnings will not be sent out if your Uptime Monitor has recently come back Online, within the past (Y) minutes, so as to avoid sending out warnings about location fails that had occurred while the monitor was Offline.

 - These warnings will be sent to the Contact List attached to the Uptime Monitor, respecting the DND schedule, and Maintenance Mode without notifications.
 If no Contact List is assigned to this Uptime Monitor, then no warnings will be dispatched.